-To turn the dome lamps on manually, turn the instrument panel brightness knob, located on the instrument panel to the left of the steering column, clockwise to the farthest position.
-The dome lamps will remain on whether a door is opened or closed.
+The dome lamps can also be turned on by turning the instrument panel brightness knob, located on the instrument panel to the left of the steering column, clockwise to the farthest position.
+In this position, the dome lamps remain on whether a door is opened or closed.